spezifanta/GuzzleBundle/README.md

-DdeboerGuzzleBundle
+ReservixGuzzleBundle
 ===================

-DdeboerGuzzleBundle is a Symfony2 bundle for integrating the [Guzzle PHP library](http://github.com/guzzle/guzzle) in your project.
+ReservixGuzzleBundle is a Symfony2 bundle for integrating the [Guzzle PHP library](http://github.com/guzzle/guzzle) in your project.

 ## Installation

 Installation is a quick (I promise!)
 4 step process:

-1. Download DdeboerGuzzleBundle
+1. Download ReservixGuzzleBundle
 2. Configure the Autoloader
 3. Enable the Bundle
-4. Configure the DdeboerGuzzleBundle
+4. Configure the ReservixGuzzleBundle

-### Step 1: Download DdeboerGuzzleBundle
+### Step 1: Download ReservixGuzzleBundle

-Ultimately, the GuzzleBundle files should be downloaded to the `vendor/bundles/Ddeboer/GuzzleBundle` directory.
+Ultimately, the GuzzleBundle files should be downloaded to the `vendor/bundles/Reservix/GuzzleBundle` directory.

 This can be done in several ways, depending on your preference.
 The first method is the standard Symfony2 method.